e-spinner/Dungeon-Lute/README.md

 For users who prefer a straightforward installation process and wish to run Dungeon Lute as an executable program without compiling from source, download the latest binary release from the [Releases page](https://github.com/e-spinner/Dungeon-Lute/releases).

+*NOTE* For windows you will have to fight with windows defender to allow it to run

 ### Building from Source

 If you wish to build Dungeon Lute from source, follow these instructions.
 This method requires Python 3.9 or newer.